windsmileknight/Geometric-Optimization/README.md

 # Still need to improve
 It's just a demo right now.
 I will reconstruct the whole program once all functions are settled down.

-Note that I complement the 3D plot of optimization target function, which means that there are only two parameter need to be updated.
+**Note that I complement the 3D plot of optimization target function, which means that there are only two parameter need to be updated.**

+# Comments and suggestions are welcome!
+Have fun!